wareeq/wordlist3r/README.md

 - Default max length: 50 characters
 - Default min frequency: 2 occurrences
 - IP filtering: Enabled by default

-## 🚨 Responsible Usage

-wordlist3r is designed for authorized security testing only:

-- ✅ **DO**: Use on systems you own or have explicit permission to test
-- ✅ **DO**: Respect rate limits and target server resources
-- ✅ **DO**: Follow responsible disclosure for any findings
-- ❌ **DON'T**: Use against systems without permission
-- ❌ **DON'T**: Overwhelm targets with excessive requests

 ## 🤝 Contributing